openstax/simulations/wave-interference/README.md

         }

 3. Run `sudo nginx` to start the server.
+4. In the root of `simulations/wave-interference/`, run `grunt less:development`.
+Alternatively, if you are going to make changes to the LESS source, just run `grunt watch` to start a watcher that watches for changes in LESS files and recompiles automatically.
-4. Open up [http://localhost:8000](http://localhost:8000) in your browser to view the simulation.
+5. Open up [http://localhost:8000](http://localhost:8000) in your browser to view the simulation.

 License